MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 help About_*
 ```

-When you limit the results to one **About** help article, the content of the help article is
+When you limit the results to one **About** help article, `Get-Help` displays the content that
-displayed instead of returning a list of help articles.
+article.

 ```powershell
 help about_Updatable_Help